 New employee stipulations have also incorporated increased leave benefits as well as expanded overtime allowance opportunities.
 Turning to a certified and experienced employer of record will resolve your recruiting needs and ensure you can both find and onboard local talent without worrying about legal compliance.

-How to Hire Zambia Employees
+How to Hire Employees in Zambia

-Zambia’s Employment Compliance Laws
+Zambia Employment Laws

 Keep in mind that Zambia’s employment compliance laws typically apply only to employees with indefinite contracts.
 Fixed-term contracts and other types of employment may not be subject to the same laws.
 However, the country is working to amend certain laws to include these other types of employment.